Clinoptilolite

 Use of clinoptilolite in industry and academia focuses on its ion exchange properties having a strong exchange affinity for ammonium (NH_{4}^{+}).
 A typical example of this is in its use as an enzyme-based urea sensor.

-The name is derived from the Greek words klino (κλίνω; "oblique"), ptylon (φτερών; "feather"), and lithos (λίθος; "stone").
+The name is derived from the Greek words klino (κλίνω; "to slope"), ptilon (πτίλον; "down feather"), and lithos (λίθος; "stone"), denoting its crystal structure.

 Use

 Clinoptilolite has many applications due to its effect as a molecular sieve, among others as an additive for building materials, as aggregate in horticulture, as an additive to cattle feed, as an additive in household products, as a desiccant, and in environmental technology.

 Clinoptilolite was used on a large scale in the nuclear disaster of Chernobyl.
 There, the mineral was used on the one hand as an ion exchanger in cleaning plants to treat radioactively contaminated wastewater.
 On the other hand, it was added to cattle feed in order to bind and eliminate radioactive cations such as ^{137}cesium as an ion exchanger in the digestive tract.

-Clinoptilolite is marketed within the EU as medical product and is associated with scientifically unproven healing effects.
+Clinoptilolite is marketed within the EU as a medical device and is associated with scientifically unproven healing effects.
 It is not approved as a food supplement for human use due to the Novel Food Regulation.
-In Germany, it was therefore registered in December 2011 by the Federal Office of Consumer Protection and Food Safety under the rapid alert number "2011/1849" as an unauthorized novel food ingredient in food supplements.
+In Germany, it was therefore registered in December 2011 by the Federal Office of Consumer Protection and Food Safety under the rapid alert number "2011/1849" as an unauthorized novel food ingredient in food supplements..